 Faculty and administrators then collaborate to identify, acquire, and develop the specific materials needed to implement the curriculum effectively.

-The capstone of the curriculum framework is an electronic delivery system, Beyond Textbooks – a web based tool that allows for the collection of digital curriculum materials, support materials, and other digital resources accessible to all faculty.
-Teachers use the wiki to review the curriculum and calendars, locate and/or share resource materials, and to communicate and collaborate with peers across the District and State who use the same curriculum but who would not otherwise be available to share resources and provide other support.
+The capstone of the curriculum framework is an electronic delivery system, Beyond Textbooks – a web-based tool that allows for the collection of digital curriculum materials, support materials, and other digital resources accessible to all faculty.
+Teachers use the website to review the curriculum and calendars, locate and/or share resource materials, and communicate and collaborate with peers across the country who use the same curriculum but who would not otherwise be available to share resources and provide other support.

-While Beyond Textbooks began as a Vail initiative, over the past six years it has evolved into a program that has created partnerships with over 100 other diverse districts and charter schools in Arizona, and our first out of state partners in California, Colorado, Idaho, Illinois, Wyoming, and Kentucky.
+While Beyond Textbooks began as a Vail initiative, over the past decade it has evolved into a program that has created partnerships with over 140 other diverse organizations across the country.

 David Woodall, Superintendent of partner district, Morenci Unified School District, states, “When I saw the amount of time Vail had spent unwrapping, prioritizing, and calendaring standards, and the amount of resources they had generated, I knew that it was something that would be very difficult for us to ever produce, and if we could tap into what they’ve created it would be very exciting.
 In the long run, this could really reshape instruction.
 It’s the ultimate tool for linking instruction and teacher creativity.”